 - Abundant agricultural and forestry resources

-- Active reform policy (business environment, public finance, social security coverage)
+- Active reform policy (business environment, public finances, social security coverage)

 - Substantial foreign direct investment

-- Member of Mercosur, preferred trade relations with the EU and the United States
+- Member of Mercosur, preferential trade relations with the EU and the United States

-- Economy vulnerable to commodity prices (soybeans, beef, dairy products)
+- Vulnerability to commodity prices (soybeans, beef, dairy products, wood, rice)

-- Dependent on Argentine, Brazilian and Chinese economic conditions
+- Dependent on Argentinian, Brazilian (tourism) and Chinese (commodities) economic conditions

 - Inadequate transport infrastructure

-- Public debt (mitigated by a longer maturity and less and less in dollars)
+- Public debt (mitigated by a longer maturity and diminishing denomination in dollars)